A Typical Day at Camp Daggett

 Night Activity

-Camp-wide team games or special events such as county fair, water carnival, mock rock, camp Olympics, etc. Camp Daggett is well known for our creative and exciting night activities!
+Each night, a unique and fun activity is planned for the campers to take part in.
+These include camp-wide team games or special events such as county fair, water carnival, mock rock, capture the flag, Camp Olympics, etc. Camp Daggett is well-known for our creative and exciting night activities!

 Campfire/Friendship Circle